-Management Assertion 3.
+Management Assertion 37

-Reports of Independent Accountants 34
+Report of Independent Accountants 38

+Report of Independent Auditors 39

-Comparative Financial Statements 30
+Comparative Financial Statements 40

-Notes to Financial Statements 39
+Notes to Financial Statements 43

-The firm engaged by the Board of Governors for the audits of the individual and combined financial statements of the Reserve Banks for 2002 was PricewaterhouseCoopers LLP (PwC).
-Fees for these services totaled \$1.0 million.
-In order to ensure auditor independence, the Board of Governors requires that PwC be independent in all matters relating to the audit.
+The firm engaged by the Board of Governors for the audits of the individual and combined financial statements of the Reserve Banks for 2003 was PricewaterhouseCoopers LLP (PwC).
+Fees for these services totaled \$1.4 million.
+To ensure auditor independence, the Board of Governors requires that PwC be independent in all matters relating to the audit.
 Specifically, PwC may not perform services for the Reserve Banks or others that would place it in a position of auditing its own work, making management decisions on behalf of the Reserve Banks, or in any other way impairing its audit independence.
-In 2002, the Bank did not engage PwC for advisory services.
+In 2003, the Bank did not engage PwC for advisory services.